Please ensure Javascript is enabled for purposes of website accessibility

 Περιγραφή Μαθήματος

-This course intends to provide basic theoretical and methodological knowledge in the area of cognitive semantics with a certain focus on the relationship between language and cognition.
+This course intends to provide basic theoretical and methodological knowledge in the area of cognitive semantics with a particular focus on the intricate relationship between language and cognition.

 The topics that will be discussed include frames; categorization and prototypes; polysemy; embodiment; image schemas; conceptual metaphors; conceptual blending; and constructions.
-While outlining the different concepts in cognitive semantics we will also consider how these apply to the analysis of various linguistic phenomena, as well as to other domains such as lexicography, discourse analysis, and stylistics.
+While outlining the different concepts in cognitive semantics we will also consider how these apply to the analysis of various linguistic phenomena, as well as to other domains such as lexicography, L2 learning and teaching, discourse analysis, and stylistics.

 Ημερομηνία δημιουργίας